"Search in ways to make discoveries, and discover in ways to keep on searching."

 McQuade Library’s Information Literacy program is thriving.
 Each year, librarians teach over 200 instruction sessions and reach on average 3000 students from both day and evening classes.

-As the college expands its offerings to include hybrid (in-person and online) courses, online courses, and distance education, librarians continue to develop new modes of instructional technologies to fulfill these student needs.
+As the college offers multimodal courses, librarians continue to develop new modes of instructional technologies to fulfill these student needs.